 Policy means the contract between Southern Cross and the policyholder.
-The policy comprises the Membership Certificate, this policy document (including any document that is incorporated by reference ie eligibility criteria), the List of Prostheses and Specialised Equipment and any amendment or variation made to them from time to time.
+The policy comprises the Membership Certificate, this policy document (including any document that is incorporated by reference, ie eligibility criteria), the List of Prostheses and Specialised Equipment and any amendment or variation made to them from time to time.

-Policy anniversary date means:
+Policy anniversary date means the date specified in the Membership Certificate, and:

-- (a) in relation to a policy which is not part of a work scheme or association scheme, each anniversary of the policy start date, and is the date from which your policy will be renewed for the following year; and - (b) in relation to a policy which is part of a work scheme or association scheme, the anniversary of the commencement date of the scheme under which your policy is provided and the date from which your policy will be renewed for the following year.
+(a) in relation to a policy which is not part of a work scheme or association scheme, each anniversary of the policy start date, and is the date from which your policy will be renewed for the following year; and

+(b) in relation to a policy which is part of a work scheme or association scheme, the anniversary of the commencement date of the scheme under which your policy is provided and the date from which your policy will be renewed for the following year.